AngleProtocol/angle-docs/guides/app-guides/earn/staking.md

 Incentives going to Uniswap V3 pools are split between Uniswap Liquidity Providers depending on the usefulness of their liquidity (that is to say the in-range liquidity) as well as the amount of agEUR in their position.
 This methodology is based on an [off-chain script](https://gist.github.com/Picodes/0b738ec92f7bd72ec6e77ffdf5d1c5e2) that computes rewards for each address and updates a Merkle root (i.e summary) of the distribution on-chain once every week so that LPs can regularly claim their ANGLE rewards.

 Practically speaking, the reward computation script looks into each Uniswap V3 pool directly and sees at each swap which addresses held the pool's liquidity as well as the amount agEUR in their position.
-It then computes computes a reward for each address with in-range liquidity based on the following parameters:
+It then computes a reward for each address with in-range liquidity based on the following parameters:

 1. The share of fees earned by this address, telling the virtual liquidity provided
 2. The share of agEUR they hold compared to the total pool size